wcat-dev/wcat-scanner-docs/docs/accessibility-api.md

 The WCAT-Scanner Accessibility API can be used to gather multi page and cross domain vitals and other custom events.
 This is useful when trying to keep multi pages on a website inclusive using real browsers and workflows that cannot be detected simply by linting.

-In most cases we recommend installing WCAT-Scanner through one of the [OpenAPI clients](https://gitlab.com/j-mendez/wcat-clients) or [the sidecar](https://github.com/a11ywatch/sidecar).
-However, if there's no easy way for you to integrate with A11yWatch, you can still do so by sending events directly to the API.

-For a detailed document of the API visit [WCAT-Scanner API Page](https://wcat.dev/api-info)

 ## Endpoints

 Replace `http://localhost:3280` with `https://api.wcat.dev` if using our main enterprise remote service.